pcafrica/advanced_programming_2023-2024/exercises/12/12-py_c++.md

 ---

-# Exercise 2: binding polymorphic classes

-Provide Python bindings using pybind11 for the code provided as the solution to exercise 2 from session 04.

-# decorators, ... exceptions

----

-# Exercise 3: binding class templates
+# Exercise 2: binding class templates

 Provide Python bindings using pybind11 for the code provided as the solution to exercise 2 from session 05.

+1. Modify the `NewtonSolver::solve()` method in order to throw a `std::runtime_error` exception instead of returning `NaN` when failed to converge to a root.
+2. Bind the `NewtonClass` class and its member functions, providing explicit instantiations for `double` and `std::complex<double>` numbers.
+The Python interface should provide consistent default arguments.
+Python bindings should be implemented in a separate `newton_py.cpp` file.
+Translate the `std::runtime_error` C++ exception to a `RuntimeError` Python exception.
+3. Use CMake to setup the build process.
+4. Write a Python script to replicate the functionalities implemented in the `main.cpp` file.
+5. Verify that exception handling works properly.

 ---

-# Exercise 4: binding with external libraries
+# Exercise 3: binding with external libraries

 1. Implement C++ functions using the Eigen library to perform matrix-matrix multiplication and matrix inversion.
 2. Provide Python bindings using pybind11 for the code implemented.